scottfalconer/self-learning-skills/references/RUBRIC.md

 - prevents a known failure mode (auth, pagination, parsing, escaping)
 - provides a known-good template for queries/commands

+### Reusable across repos?

+If the learning applies beyond the current repo (for example, two systems use the same log format), mark it:

+- `scope: "portable"` (generalizable)
+- `shareable: true` only if it contains no secrets/PII/project-only context

+If it’s only relevant to the current repo/run, keep:

+- `scope: "project"`

 ## 3) Specific and actionable
 It includes concrete steps:
 - commands, query templates, jq filters, SQL snippets